mlavrauw/T233/README.md

 ## License

-TODO: Provide information on the license of your package.
-A license is important as it determines who has a right to distribute your package.
-The "default" license to consider is GNU General Public License v2 or later, as that is the license of GAP itself.
+T233 is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your opinion) any later version.

+T233 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.